alex-garcia12/CrossyRoad/README.md

 Download Process

--This project was very difficult to upload for me to upload so many files and folders are in .zip format.
-For the project to run properly, follow this format:
+-For the project to run properly, follow this format:

   -All files should be in the CrossyRoad folder.
 The folders within each .zip file should be extracted and placed within the folder the   .zip was found in.